judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - Each participant sees each attitude predicate with a unique clausal complement (If we want 10 judgments per combination, we"€™d need 4,000 judgments)

-## Prior probability distribution experiment

-- Goal: to identify the prior probability distribution of the eventuality described by a main clause in a context.
-- Response task: Participants assess the prior probability of the eventuality described by a main clause in a context.
-	Context 1: Mary just walked into an OBGYN's office.
-	Context 2: Mary is a 6-year old girl.
-	How likely is it that Mary is pregnant?
-	Response on slider from 0/very unlikely to 1/highly likely
-- For each event, we calculate the mean likeliness / the prior probability distribution [see my question above]
-- Materials: 20 atomic main clauses that lexicalize the eventualities, presented in one of two contexts ==> 40 stimuli total
-- Each participant rates the prior for 20 unique eventualities in one context

 ## Projectivity experiment